projectatomic/ansible-osbs/README.md

 basic authentication is mostly useful for development/debugging when you don't have a keytab available.

+In default configuration starting builds is allowed even for unauthenticated users.
+You need to change the `readwrite_groups` (and related) variables in `group_vars/all` in order to restrict it to authenticated users only.
+Please refer to [OpenShift documentation][2] for more information about authorization policies.

 ### Usage for atomic-reactor development

-If you're woriking on atomic-reactor and often rebuild the build image, ansible-osbs can make it a little bit easier.
+If you're working on atomic-reactor and often rebuild the build image, ansible-osbs can make it a little bit easier.

 Edit your `group_vars/all` to contain `atomic_reactor_source: git` and the